elkhorn-heavy/walkthroughs/overthewire/natas/level_05.md

 ## Key Takeaways

 - HTTP requests contain headers that can be manipulated
-- Browsers can resend requests but apparently some headers are off limits
+- Browsers can resend requests but in Firefox some headers are apparently off limits
-- The `curl` command is a valuable tool, particularly if a group of requests need to be scripted
+- The `curl` command is a valuable tool, especially if a group of requests need to be scripted
 - Web servers should always be suspicious about any headers or data being sent by the user